 For Latter-day Saints in Kirtland in the late 1830s, the temple was a sacred place of worship, learning, and community gathering.
 The temple still stands today, less than a half mile from Historic Kirtland.

 Community of Christ owns, operates, and maintains the temple.
 They provide a tour that includes a museum exhibit and a film in their visitors’ center and a visit to the main congregational areas of the temple.
 If you take the tour, you will be asked to pay a small fee.
 All proceeds support the ongoing preservation of the building.

 Plan to spend 1 to 2 hours visiting the Kirtland Temple.

 For more information, visit kirtlandtemple.org/Tours/tourinfo.html.

 Historic Morley Farm

 About a mile from Historic Kirtland is a place where Isaac and Lucy Morley once ran a large farm.
 The Morleys hosted Joseph and Emma Smith on their property from March 1831 to September 1831.
 While Joseph and Emma lived there, Joseph received 13 revelations that are now recorded in the Doctrine and Covenants.
 When you visit the site, you can go to a place where Joseph presided at a meeting of priesthood holders.
-To arrive there, you will need to take a short uphill walk, less than two-tenths of a mile, through a grove of trees.
-Missionaries are available in the spring, summer, and fall to orient you and to share their thoughts about the significance of the Morley farm and the wooded hill.
+To arrive there, you will need to take a short self-guided uphill walk, less than two-tenths of a mile, through a grove of trees.

 Plan to spend 30 minutes or less at the Historic Morley Farm.
-If you do not have that much time, missionaries can adjust the tour to meet your needs.
 Picnic tables on the property are available for you to use.